burakturkis/vuetify-nuxt3-scss-pinia-boilerplate-02.2023/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Minimal Starter (Typescript) / Vuetify 3.1.3

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.